nogibjj/Miniproject7_KellyTong/README.md

 - ``test_main.py`` is a test file for main.py

+- ``setup.py`` setup the local packages for python, specify the dependencies required in the package.
+This executes the ETL streamline commands which can be called by a Makefile commnd.

 - ``mylib`` includes ``extract.py`` ``transform_load.py`` and ``query.py`` which are used to extract
   a csv from an url, clean it and return a db file.